whathappenedman/test/docs/Writings/islamic/khutbas.md

 khutbahs)
 that covers half the year, then when u repeat its always fresh cus u mix and match u add your own, or there is guest speaker

+encourage a fast delivery style when doing the exhortations or boosters always add in, sprinkele in statements wherevery u can for example: talking about sins, be like brother dont get black dot on your heart! the angels wont forget, your hand will testify. say things like, what are you waiting for. wake up. time is running out. but balance dont be always doom and gloom.

 # Broad Themes
 Where applicable always mention or weave into point: